Storage Services at CHPC

 - /scratch/general/lustre - a 700TB lustre parallel file system accessible from all CHPC resources

-- /scratch/kingspeak/serial - a 175 TB NFS system accessible from all CHPC resources
+- /scratch/kingspeak/serial - a 175 TB NFS system accessible from all CHPC resources - READ ONLY as of May 26; will be retired July 1.

 - /scratch/general/nfs1 - a 595 TB NFS system accessible from all CHPC resources